DanielSteele1/Orbit-Kanban-board-application/README.md

 ## 🛠 Planned Features

 - Ability to export each a board's data, possibly via JSON.
-- Abillity to add notes as well as just lists.
 - User customisation (choice of colouring notes/tasks)
 - Let users pin certain tasks to the top of the board.
 --